gothgirllover67/recolovetr/README.md

 is byte-identical to the "original" side, which it will be for anyone on the same game version.

-## A note on tools/lib/sceutils/keys.py

-Only relevant if you're using `tools/dev/` -- the player path never touches this file.
-Rebuilding step 1's eboot decryption needs a table of Vita platform SELF-decryption keys -- the same values on every Vita, not something tied to your account or this game.

-Worth knowing about this file specifically: the rest of `tools/lib/sceutils/` is TeamMolecule's `sceutils` project (MIT). `keys.py` isn't from there -- upstream `sceutils` deliberately excludes it (it's in that project's own `.gitignore`).
-The copy here was regenerated from the GPLv2-licensed Vita3K project instead, so its license provenance doesn't cleanly match the MIT folder it sits in.
-The key *values* are platform constants that have been independently rediscovered and published across many unrelated homebrew projects for years, which is a real argument that they're not the kind of creative expression copyright protects in the first place -- but that's an unsettled question, not a settled one, and this project isn't positioned to resolve it for you.
-If you fork or redistribute this repository and want certainty rather than a judgment call, that's the file to have someone qualified look at.

 ## Credits

-- Translation and original tooling: the project's translator/developer.
 - `tools/lib/sceutils/` is TeamMolecule's `sceutils`, MIT licensed --
   **except `keys.py`**, which isn't from that project at all; see [A note on tools/lib/sceutils/keys.py](#a-note-on-toolslibsceutilskeyspy)